Michaela000/EPICHAD/_sources/lab_notebook_Michaela.md

 ## week 12 (19.07.2021-25.07.2021)
 - created for loop in order to analyze all the subjects in a row
 - updated OSF page (wiki, tags and Add-ons)
-- updated Github files: deleted all "preprint" mentions; add result/preprocessing figures
+- updated GitHub files: deleted all "preprint" mentions; add result/preprocessing figures
 - set up a poster

+## week 13 (26.07.2021-01.08.2021)
+- updated GitHub files:
+    - added logo-picture to left corner
+    - updated results
+    - added code and pictures in data.md; result.md; analysis.md's
+- worked on the poster